hisovereign/Fade-Monitors/README.md

 **Important Information**

--Earlier versions sometimes casued brief flashes if multiple instances of Fade Monitors script ran simultaneously.
+-Earlier versions sometimes caused brief flashes if multiple instances of Fade Monitors script ran simultaneously.
 This has been mitigated with single-instance locking however it is still possible if ran alongside a script without single-instance locking.

 -Having gamma on will conflict with other programs that alter gamma.